WordPress

 About WordPress integration

 Yes!
-Each site in your multisite network can have its own waitlist (with separate keys), or you can use the same waitlist across multiple sites.
-Your choice.
+Each site in your multisite network can have its own waitlist (with separate keys), or you can use the same waitlist across multiple sites by using the same waitlist key.

 Yes!
-Works perfectly with WP Rocket, W3 Total Cache, WP Super Cache, and all other caching plugins.
-Just clear your cache after adding the form code.
+Works perfectly with WP Rocket, W3 Total Cache, WP Super Cache, and all caching plugins.
+Forms load independently and don't interfere with cached content.

 Absolutely!
-Add any form fields you want - company, job title, phone, budget, project details, etc. All custom fields are automatically captured and stored in Waitlister.
+Add any custom fields in your Waitlister form editor - company, job title, phone, budget, project details, etc. All fields are automatically captured and stored.

 You own your data.
-Export all signups to CSV at any time from your Waitlister dashboard.
-Import it into any email marketing tool, CRM, or spreadsheet.
+Export all signups to CSV anytime from your Waitlister dashboard.
+Import to any email tool, CRM, or spreadsheet.
+Simple and portable.

 Yes!
-Use waitlists for membership beta access, course launches, or exclusive content.
+Perfect for membership beta access, course launches, or exclusive content waitlists.
 Works with MemberPress, Restrict Content Pro, Paid Memberships Pro, and all membership plugins.

 Explore